-We have substantial debt, including a significant amount incurred in connection with the Shire Acquisition, which may limit our ability to execute our business strategy, refinance existing debt or incur new debt, and if we are unable to maintain sufficient financial strength, we could be at a greater risk of a downgrade of our credit ratings.
+We have substantial debt which may limit our ability to execute our business strategy, refinance existing debt or incur new debt, and if we are unable to maintain sufficient financial strength, we could be at a greater risk of a downgrade of our credit ratings.

-Our consolidated bonds and loans were 4,345.4 billion JPY as of March 31, 2022, the majority of which was incurred in connection with the acquisition of the entire issued and to-be-issued share capital of Shire pursuant to a Scheme of Arrangement under the laws of Jersey (the "Shire Acquisition") or represents the related indebtedness of Shire that is included in our consolidated statements of financial position.
+Our consolidated bonds and loans were 4,382.3 billion JPY as of March 31, 2023, the majority of which was incurred in connection with the acquisition of the entire issued and to-be-issued share capital of Shire pursuant to a Scheme of Arrangement under the laws of Jersey (the "Shire Acquisition") or represents the related indebtedness of Shire that is included in our consolidated statements of financial position.
 This significant amount of aggregate debt and the substantial amount of cash required for payments of interest and principal could adversely affect our liquidity.
 We are also required to comply with certain covenants within various financing arrangements and violations of such covenants may require the acceleration and immediate repayment of the indebtedness, which may in turn have a material adverse effect on our financial condition, cash flows, business and results of operations.
 Furthermore, we may desire to or be required from time to time to incur additional borrowings, including in relation to the repayment or refinancing of any of our currently outstanding indebtedness.
-Our ability to arrange new financing, or a re-financing and the terms thereof will depend on our financial position and performance, prevailing market conditions (including fluctuations in market interest rates) and other factors beyond our control.
+Our ability to arrange new financing, or a re-financing and the terms thereof will depend on our financial position and performance, prevailing market conditions (including fluctuations in market interest rates, which have increased significantly in the U.S. and, to a lesser extent, other jurisdictions in the fiscal year ended March 31, 2023) and other factors beyond our control.
 Moreover, if we decide to refinance indebtedness as it comes due, our overall leverage may not necessarily decrease.